Stability of superconducting gap symmetries arising from antiferromagnetic magnons: RESULTS AND DISCUSSION

 in which the weak-coupling limit ($\lambda \ll 1$) is assumed.
 In terms of $\lambda$, the gap function can be written as

-which becomes an eigenvalue problem by picking discrete points equidistantly placed on the Fermi surface for $\boldsymbol{k}$ and $\boldsymbol{k}^{'}$ to construct $V^{O(\boldsymbol{k})}_{\boldsymbol{k}\boldsymbol{k^{'}}}$ as a matrix.
+which becomes an eigenvalue problem by picking discrete points equidistantly placed on the FS for $\boldsymbol{k}$ and $\boldsymbol{k}^{'}$ to construct $V^{O(\boldsymbol{k})}_{\boldsymbol{k}\boldsymbol{k^{'}}}$ as a matrix.
 Consequently, $\lambda$ and $\Delta_{\boldsymbol{k}}$ can be solved as eigenvalues and eigenvectors, respectively.
 Here we utilize the largest eigenvalue for $\lambda$ to determine $T_c$ and its corresponding eigenvector to get the gap structure information.
 While this procedure determines $T_c$, it only determines the gap-amplitude up to a multiplicative constant.
 We will return to this below when we consider solutions to the gap equation for $T < T_c$.
 Based on Eq.~(\ref{eq:1/lamb}), the estimated critical temperature $T_c$ is given by

-where $\gamma =0.577..$ is Euler's constant.
+where $\gamma =0.577\dots$ is Euler's constant.

 As described above, we follow the same procedure to obtain $T_c$ for the spin singlet channel with $V^{E(\boldsymbol{k})}_{\boldsymbol{k}\boldsymbol{k^{'}}}$ and then determine the final $T_c$ as the greatest value obtained from these two channels.
 Employing plausible material parameters obtained from experiments \cite{fjaerbu2019superconductivity, erlandsen2019enhancement, Samuelsen1970inelastic, Kajiwara2010transmission}, the critical temperature $T_c$ is plotted as a phase diagram in terms of the chemical potential $\mu$ and the asymmetry parameter $\Omega \equiv \bar{J}_A/\bar{J}_B$ in Fig.~\ref{fig:Tc}, where different colors are utilized to show the symmetries of their corresponding gaps (i.e., eigenvectors).
 In the green region with smaller $\mu$ and $\Omega$, we find spin triplet $p$-wave superconductivity.
-Specifically, we find nodal and topologically trivial $p_x$- or $p_y$-wave solutions which we refer to as $p$-wave.
-Our definitions of gap symmetries follow conventional notation and the relevant symmetries are illustrated in Ref.~\cite{thingstad2021eliashberg}.
+Since the square lattice is symmetric under $\pi/2$ rotations, $p_x$ and $p_y$ are degenerate solutions of the eigenvalue problem.
+Hence, all linear combinations of $p_x$ and $p_y$ are solutions, and we refer to this as $p$-wave.
+Possible solutions include a time-reversal-symmetry-broken $p_x + ip_y$ gap \cite{sigrist1991phenomenological}.
+Our definitions of gap symmetries are illustrated in Fig.~\ref{fig:Tc}.